-I am a neurobiologist based in Berlin, Germany, where I run a research laboratory, lead a multilab consortium on neural netwotrks, and teach university students at undergraduate and graduate levels.
+I am a neurobiologist based in Berlin, Germany, where I run a research laboratory, lead a multilab consortium on neural networks, and teach university students at undergraduate and graduate levels.

 My lab works on the genetic basis of brain wiring and maintenance.
 The questions that motivate our work in the lab are indeed the questions laid out in the The Self-Assembling Brain and in my Royal Institution Lecture of the same title from June 8, 2021: